idiap/bob/src/python/visioner/doc/index.rst

 * visioner_facebox.py: This application takes as input either a video or image file and can output bounding boxes for faces detected on those files.
-It uses :py:class:`torch.visioner.MaxDetector` for this purpose.
+It uses :py:class:`bob.visioner.MaxDetector` for this purpose.
 You can configure, via command-line parameters, the number of scanning levels or the use of a user-provided classification model for face localization;